circobit/udacity-coworking-microservice/README.md

 4. **Monitor and Alert:** Set up monitoring and alerting to keep track of unused resources.
 AWS provides tools like Trusted Advisor and Cost Explorer to help identify them.

 5. **Database Optimization:** Ensure the database queries are optimized to reduce processing time and costs.
 Consider using caching mechanisms like Redis or Memcached to reduce repetitive and costly database operations.

+## Deployment Workflow

+1. Database Setup with Helm: We kick-start our deployment by initializing a PostgreSQL database using Helm, making it straightforward and reproducible.

+2. Image Build and Push: Post our application development; the code is packaged as a Docker container using a Dockerfile.
+This image is then built and pushed to ECR using AWS CodeBuild.

+3. Deployment to EKS: With our Docker image ready in ECR, Kubernetes steps in.
+Using our defined YAML configurations, we instruct Kubernetes to pull this image and deploy it.

+4. Logging with CloudWatch: Post deployment, all application logs are funneled into AWS CloudWatch, providing a centralized space for monitoring and debugging.

+##  Releasing New Builds

+1. Code Updates: Make the necessary changes to the codebase and create a merge request.
+Once the merge request is approved and merged, it will trigger the build of the image and posterior publishing to ECR.

+3. Update Kubernetes Deployment: If needed, modify the Kubernetes YAML configurations, especially if there are significant changes like environment variables or new services.

+4. Rolling Updates: Kubernetes supports rolling updates to ensure zero downtime.
+Apply the new configurations, and K8s will handle the rest.

+5. Monitor in CloudWatch: Post deployment, ensure everything is running smoothly by checking the logs in CloudWatch.